team-friendo/signalboost/README.md

 # Overview <a name="overview"></a>

 **Signalboost** is a rapid response tool made by and for activists.
-It enables you to send free, encrypted, one-way text notifications over the [Signal messaging service](https://www.signal.org/) to mass subscriber lists without revealing your phone number to recipients.
+It enables users to send encrypted text alerts over the [Signal messaging service](https://www.signal.org/) to mass subscriber lists without revealing the sender's phone number to recipients or recipients' phone numbers to each other -- for free.
 You could use it to send emergency alerts, mobilization updates, urgent requests for aid, or other inventive usages we never could have thought of! :) [[1](#txtmob_joke)]

 **The stack** consists of node services calling out to the [signald](https://git.callpipe.com/finn/signald) Java app over unix sockets.
 See [Application Design](#design) for a detailed overview.